 Transfer credit for non-nursing courses in the Nursing curriculum from accredited postsecondary educational programs will be determined on an individual basis in accordance with RichmondCC's transfer policy as stated in the general catalog.
 Transfer of credit for nursing courses in the ADN Program from an accredited nursing educational program must be on an individual basis and in accordance with RichmondCC's transfer policy.
-The following courses must not be more than five (5) years old at the time of admission to the program to receive credit for graduation: all courses with BIO and NUR prefixes.
+The following courses must not be more than five (5) years old at the time of admission to the program to receive credit for graduation: all courses with BIO and NUR prefixes and PSY 241.
+The CIS 110 cannot be greater than seven (7) years old at the time of admission.
 In addition, there must be approval by the Nursing Department Chair.
 An interview with the Nursing Admissions Committee may be scheduled.
-Students will be required to pass a written theory and medication competency examination with a score of 80 or above for NUR course(s) successfully completed.
+Students will be required to pass a written theory and medication competency examination with a score of 80 or above for NUR course(s) successfully completed with a score of 80 or higher.
 Students may be required to perform appropriate nursing skills for course(s) successfully completed to ensure competency.
-Applicants for transfer must meet current admissions requirements and submit a letter from previous Program Director stating that there were no professional or clinical performance issues while enrolled in the NUR curriculum.
+Applicants for transfer must meet current admissions requirements and submit a RichmondCC Statement of Good Standing form from the previous Program Director stating that there were no professional or clinical performance issues while enrolled in the NUR curriculum.
+The RichmondCC Nursing Department will provide this form to potential ADN transfer students.
 If the transfer request follows an unsuccessful attempt of a NUR course from another college, the composite TEAS score must meet the same requirements as a student applying for readmission.

 VIII.
-LPN (Licensed Practical Nurse) Advanced Placement
+LPN (Licensed Practical Nurse) Advanced Placement Admission Policy

-The advanced placement option is designed for the LPN who is returning to college to earn and ADN.
+The advanced placement option is designed for the LPN who is returning to college to earn an ADN.
 The LPN applicant desiring advanced placement must meet all admission requirements of the ADN program.
-The LPN desiring advanced placement may enter the ADN program in NUR 112 in the spring semester provided space is available and sated pre-requisites are met.
+The LPN desiring advanced placement may enter the ADN program in NUR 112 in the spring semester provided space is available and stated pre-requisites are met.

-The LPN admitted for advanced placement:
+The LPN admitted for Advanced Placement:

 - 1. will hold a current, unrestricted license as a LPN. - 2. will have met the admission requirements of the ADN program.
-(The LPN student is exempt from the pre-nursing and CNA requirement.) - 3. will have successfully completed (78% competency level) BIO 165, CIS 110, and PSY 150.
-If BIO 165 and BIO 166 is greater than five (5) years old at the time of admission, the LPN must complete BIO 163 or retake BIO 165 and BIO 166.
-If the student has not completed CIS 110, this course must be completed before the end of the Summer semester. - 4. will have a minimum of 2.5 program GPA. - 5. must pass fundamentals theory and medication competency exam with a score of 80 or above. - 6. will receive proficiency credit for NUR 111 upon successful completion of NUR 112, NUR 113, NUR 114, NUR 211, NUR 212, and NUR 213.
+(The LPN student is exempt from the Pre-nursing and CNA requirements.) - 3. will have successfully completed (80% competency level) BIO 165 and PSY 150.
+If BIO 165 and BIO 166 is greater than five (5) years old at the time of admission, the applicant must complete BIO 163 or retake BIO 165 and BIO 166.
+If the student has not completed CIS 110, this course must be completed before the end of the Summer semester.
+The CIS 110 cannot be greater than seven (7) years old at the time of admission. - 4. will have a minimum of 2.5 program GPA - 5.
+Must pass a fundamentals theory and medication competency exam with a score of 80 or above. - 6. will receive proficiency credit for NUR 111 upon successful completion of NUR 112, NUR 113, NUR 114, NUR 211, NUR 212, and NUR 213.